1805864/CS220-AU-portfolio/README.md

 <br>

 ## Log
+- 2012-12-20 maps reviewed, hard copy of essay commenced
+- 2021-12-17 update Log/ToDo list as I go along
+- 2021-12-15 text the group about the peer assessment
+- 2021-12-14 send email of my absence
 - 2021-12-03 concentrate on website and essay outline
 - 2021-11-25 start mapping my essay and self-reflection on my V&R vitisor and resident identity
 - 2021-11-18 think about website i want to create, supported by my di-identity